-LSU Eunice shall comply with federal and state statutes, rules, regulations and/or guidelines in making reasonable efforts to:

-- 1. hire, train, supervise and discipline employees; - 2. intervene in situations of harassment in the workplace where the employer is aware of the harassment: 3. ensure employees and/or independent contractors are fit for duty, and do not pose

-- unnecessary risks to others; thus striving to create a workplace environment that is safe from all forms of violence, including domestic violence, and which supports victims of domestic violence to understand and access services, information and protections available to them. - 4. provide security precautions and other measures in order to minimize the risk of foreseeable criminal intrusion based upon prior experience or location in a dangerous - 5. maintain an adequate level of security: - 6. establish and implement a written policy and plan dealing with violence in the workplace. - 7. provide employee training on the University's plan, warning signs of potential of violent behavior, and precautions which may enhance the personal safety of the employee at work: - 8. the Vice Chancellor for Student Affairs will warn an employee of a credible threat made by another to do harm to that employee; - 9. support the application of sanctions and/or prosecution of offenders, as appropriate; - 10. accommodate, after appropriate evaluation, employees who require special assistance following incident(s) of workplace violence; - 11. cooperate with law enforcement agencies; - 12. establish a uniform violence-reporting system with regular review of submitted reports; - 13. initiate procedures to protect employees, who report credible threats, from retaliation; and - 14. keep up-to-date records in order to evaluate the effectiveness of administrative and work-practice changes initiated to prevent workplace violence.
+- LSU Eunice shall comply with federal and state statutes, rules, regulations and/or guidelines in making reasonable efforts to: - 53 making reasonable elloris to: - A. hire, train, supervise and discipline employees; - B. intervene in situations of harassment in the workplace where the employer is aware of the harassment; - C. ensure employees and/or independent contractors are fit for duty, and do not pose unnecessary risks to others; thus striving to create a workplace environment that is safe from all forms of violence, including domestic violence, and which supports victims of domestic violence to understand and access services, information and protections available to them. - D. provide security precautions and other measures in order to minimize the risk of foreseeable criminal intrusion based upon prior experience or location in a dangerous area; - E. maintain an adequate level of security; - F. establish and implement a written policy and plan dealing with violence in the workplace; - G. provide employee training on the University's plan, warning signs of potential of violent behavior, and precautions which may enhance the personal safety of the employee at work; - H. the supervising Vice Chancellor will warn an employee of a credible threat made by another to do harm to that employee; - 72 I. support the application of sanctions and/or prosecution of offenders, as appropriate; - J. accommodate, after appropriate evaluation, employees who require special assistance following incident(s) of workplace violence;

+- 75 K. cooperate with law enforcement agencies; - 76 L. establish a uniform violence-reporting system with regular review of submitted reports; - 77 M. initiate procedures to protect employees, who report credible threats, from retaliation; and - N. keep up-to-date records in order to evaluate the effectiveness of administrative and work-practice changes initiated to prevent workplace violence.

-MANAGEMENT COMMITMENT
+V. MANAGEMENT COMMITMENT

-At LSU Eunice, management commitment, including the endorsement and visible involvement of top levels of administration, provides the motivation and resources to deal effectively with workplace and domestic violence, and includes:
+- 82 At LSU Eunice, management commitment, including the endorsement and visible involvement - of top levels of administration, provides the motivation and resources to deal effectively with - 84 workplace violence and includes:

-- 1. organizational concern for the employee's emotional and physical safety and health - commitment to the safety and security of all persons at the workplace. - 3. assigned responsibility for the various aspects of the workplace violence prevention program to ensure that all supervisors and employees understand their roles and responsibilities; - 4. allocation of authority and resources to all responsible parties; - 5. accountability for involved supervisors and employees;

-- 6. referral of employees for debriefing/counseling who have experienced or witnessed assaults and other violent incidents; - 7. serious treatment of workplace violence, incidents, complaints and concerns, keeping confidential all reports and identification of parties, except to those who have a legitimate need to know and to the extent required by law; - 8. commitment to nondiscrimination against domestic violence victims in all aspects of our business and operations including the delivery of services to customers; an - 9. employees who are seeking assistance and guidance with a domestic violence issue should contact the Vice Chancellor for Students Affairs Office.
+- A. organizational concern for the employee's emotional and physical safety and health; - B. commitment to the safety and security of all persons at the workplace; - C. assigned responsibility for the various aspects of the workplace violence prevention program to ensure that all supervisors and employees understand their roles and responsibilities; - 90 D. allocation of authority and resources to all responsible parties; - 91 E. accountability for involved supervisors and employees; - F. referral of employees who have experienced or witnessed assaults and other violent incidents for debriefing/counseling to an appropriate off-campus agency; and, - G. serious treatment of workplace violence, incidents, complaints and concerns, keeping confidential all reports and identification of parties, except to those who have a legitimate need to know and to the extent required by law.

+97 VI.
 EMPLOYEE RESPONSIBILITIES